Bertha Boronda: Defense

-Mrs. Boronda had several defenses, chief among them being her complete lack of any recollection of the night in question.
+Boronda had several defenses, chief among them being her complete lack of any recollection of the night in question.
 She claimed she became enraged at her husband, and the two had an argument because she thought he was going to leave her.
 She admitted that she maimed him, but expressed no regret.
 As reported in the Santa Cruz Sentinel, "Her only excuse is that she wanted to be revenged on Boronda, whom she believed intended deserting her and leaving for Mexico."
 Another defense was that Mr. Boronda had made "a vile request."

-At the trial she settled on a defense of "Emotional insanity" from extreme jealousy.
+At the trial she settled on a defense of "emotional insanity" from extreme jealousy.
 She took the stand in her defense and explained why she dressed like a man when she fled after the incident.
 She stated that her husband had been gone for two weeks; and she often wore her brother's clothing when she spied on her husband.

 Sentence

 The jury deliberated two hours before convicting her.
-Bertha Boronda was sentenced to five years in prison, but served only two and was released from prison on December 20, 1909.
+Boronda was sentenced to five years in prison, but served only two and was released from prison on December 20, 1909.

 Personal life

 Bertha Zettle was born in 1877 to German immigrants in Minnesota.
 She married Frank Boronda (born Mario Narcisso Boronda in 1863) in 1901.
 He was a Mexican American captain with the San Jose Fire Department.

 In the aftermath of the incident, Bertha and Frank Boronda divorced.
 Both Frank and Bertha later remarried.
-Bertha married Alexander Patterson in 1921, however the two eventually divorced.
+Bertha married Alexander Patterson in 1921; however, the two eventually divorced.

 Her remains are interred at Calvary Catholic Cemetery in San Jose, California.